10 Good Website Layout Ideas for 2026 (with Examples)

 Of course, your requirements might be different, so another option to consider is the card-based layout.

-7. Card-Based Layouts
+7. Card-Based Layout

 Card-based page layouts are another common layout approach you will see all across the web.
+Card UI design has evolved from a trend in the mid-2010s to a core feature of modern web interfaces, particularly with the widespread adoption of Material Design principles.

 That makes them a popular choice for the product listings pages of eCommerce sites.
 It allows the website to display an image of the product, a description, and the price.
-You can even add functionality like “save for later” as you can see from the Asos website.
+You can even add functionality like “save for later” as you can see from the ASOS website.

 However, you will find websites using card-based layouts in any situation where users need to select from a list.
 For example, another typical use would be displaying a list of articles on a blog or news site.